Board of Directors

 Logan Atkinson Burke is the Executive Director for the Alliance for Affordable Energy in Louisiana.
-Since joining the organization in 2013, Logan has focused her efforts on reducing energy burdens and clean energy issues, especially advocating for policies that support a just transition away from fossil fuels.
+Since joining the organization in 2013, Logan has focused her efforts on clean energy issues and reducing energy burdens, especially advocating for policies that support a just transition away from fossil fuels.
 She has led several collaborative efforts supporting affordable housing, health, good governance, climate resilience, and the intersection of Louisiana’s power sector.
-Logan received a Bachelor’s degree from Vassar College and now lives in New Orleans.
+In addition to her work with the Alliance and CEG, she is on the governance assembly for Equitable Building Electrification Fund and is a leader within the Gulf South for a Green New Deal formation.
+She now lives in New Orleans.

 Brian F. Keane